 Lower Shock Bolts - The bolts are fully threaded & known to wear & break, they are worth checking periodically

 Swingarm Bearings - The bearings are not sealed, they wear and can sieze, see the rear suspension page.

 Chain Adjuster Bolts - Tighten the bolts after tightening the axle, the bolts are known to vibrate loose.

-F650GS mirrors are unthreaded and use an adaptor to mount into the lever perches.
-Any mirror with a 10mm stalk (F650GS) or 12mm (G650GS 2010+) and suits your requirements can be used.
-Cut the thread off and fit it.
-Where a perch 8mm thread is damaged it can either be helicoiled or tapped to 10mm and the other BMs (eg F800GS) adaptor used.
+F650GS mirrors are unthreaded & use an adaptor to mount into the lever perches.
+Any mirror with a 10mm stalk (F650GS) or 12mm (G650GS 2010+) & suits your requirements can be used.
+Cut the thread off & fit it.
+Where a perch 8mm thread is damaged it can either be helicoiled or tapped to 10mm & an adaptor from another BM used (eg F800GS).

 F/G 650GS - 10mm stalk / 8mm thread - BMW adaptor 51167672399